Introduction to Jay’s List

 Replacement of node relationships in Drupal 6.
-This is great module for providing a dialog for reference content.
-Otherwise you are left with only an auto-complete field or dropdown select.
+This is a great module for providing a dialog for reference content.
+Otherwise, you are left with only an auto-complete field or dropdown select.

 I use this module on every project now.
 It's a swiss-army-knife tool for all sorts of tasks that in the past might have required custom code.
 You can send emails, set breadcrumbs, all sorts of tasks.

 This module is very necessary in the Cloud server era.
 A lot of cloud servers can’t send out email the old fashion way because the Cloud server IP’s are blocked which can be very frustrating.
 Using SMTP authentication for the site mail is a workaround for this issue.

 A new module for Drupal 7.
 This is very necessary for styling media, for instance, if you use the media module it may not be super-obvious that this module is very necessary to alter the output of your media (in my case I’ve used it for Youtube video).

 A must-have module.
 This is the reason why you are using Drupal.
 Views 3 is even more awesome than 2.0.
 I really like the updated workflow.